Seat Reservations, Sleeper and Couchette Tickets

 |seat reservation for SC trains, for trains requiring a reservation and for trains with express reservation seating and for seats in other R and Sp trains||at the time of the train’s scheduled departure from the boarding station (for delayed inland transport max.
 480 minutes after its scheduled departure)|

-Groups of passengers of 12 persons can ensure they will have the needed number of seats for trains included in the reservation system by purchasing seat reservations.
-If the number of passengers travelling together is 12 or more, the price of a seat reservation is CZK 20.
+Groups of passengers can ensure they will have the needed number of seats for trains included in the reservation system by purchasing seat reservations.
+If the number of passengers travelling together is 12 or more, the price of a seat reservation is CZK 20, (CZK 0 from announcement).

 Groups of passengers of 12 persons and more may order 2nd class seats on local trains, limited-stop trains and fast trains which are not included in the reservation system (it is not possible to purchase seat reservations for them) at the ticket window no later than 7 days prior to the planned departure date.
 For reserving the seats they will pay a fee of CZK 20 for each seat.
 The number of seats must be equal to the number of tickets presented. ČD reserves the right to refuse the order for seats if they cannot be secured for operational reasons.